mikavilpas/yazi.nvim/README.md

   splits that you have open.
 - Files selected in yazi can be opened in various ways: as the current buffer, a vertical split, a horizontal split, a new tab, as quickfix items...
+  - if you have selected a file path in visual mode, yazi will open that file instead of current file
 - Integrations to other plugins and tools, if they are installed:

   - For [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) and